Happy to have you with us, the Rush Limbaugh program, a program that meets and surpasses all audience expectations on a daily basis.

 You simply can't.

-None of the above groups agree with any of the other groups in the Democratic parts.
+None of the above groups agree with any of the other groups in the Democratic Party.

-You have to understand, folks, I I don't listen.
+You have to understand, folks, I don't listen.

 I have never seen that show anyway.

-Only not never very in fact, you there's something really odd going on out there in the media.
+In fact, there's something really odd going on out there in the media.

-If you look at the the the the heroes of in the left media now, the people that are really being promoted and plugged and so forth, nobody's watching them.
+If you look at the heroes in the left media, now the people that are really being promoted and plugged and so forth, nobody's watching them.

-Uh poor old Anderson Cooper, his his ratings at CNN are lower than the dry ball he replaced.
+Poor old Anderson Cooper, his ratings at CNN are lower than the dryball he replaced, Aaron Brown.

-They bring out Anderson Cooper because he's supposed to attract a Ute viewers.
+They brought Anderson Cooper because he's supposed to attract the Ute viewers.

 And now he's got this big cover on Vanity Fair.